 Does Homeowners Insurance Cover Damage From Water?

 Insurance companies hate water damage.
 It’s expensive, isn't easy to repair, and happens often.
 The average water damage/freezing claim is $9,633 and it was the second most common claim with about 1 in every 50 homes reporting a water damage claim each year.

 5 Main Types of Water Damage

 Insurance providers are very strict about how they classify and cover different types of water damage.
-Many times water damage is preventable with proper home maintenance so carriers have carved out what type of water damage they cover and what they do not.
+Many times water damage is preventable with proper home maintenance so carriers carve out what type of water damage is not covered.
 The most common types of water damage are: